Multipacker/framed/README.md

 (except if you are compiling in C++, more in next paragraph) at all exit points of your function, or else the event will not be recorded.

-If you are compiling in C++, Framed also supports the use of auto closing zones where you don't have to call a matching `framed_zone_end()`.
+If you are compiling in C++, Framed also supports the use of auto-closing zones where you don't have to call a matching `framed_zone_end()`.
 See [examples/auto_closing_zones.cpp] for more detailed examples in this.
 Note that the function calls are different, `framed_zone_block(...)` instead of `framed_zone_begin(...)`, `framed_function` instead of `framed_function_begin()` and so on.